-Along with the Fighter, Wizard, and Cleric, the Rogue was right there in the first edition of Dungeons and Dragons.
-When you consider how many different heroic and antiheroic archetypes are contained within the Rogue, that’s no surprise: a Rogue could be an assassin, cutpurse, thief, smuggler, conman, private eye, bounty hunter, vigilante, pirate, spy…
+The DnD Rogue 5e class was right there in the first edition of Dungeons and Dragons.
+When you consider how many different heroic and antiheroic archetypes are contained within the Rogue, that’s no surprise: they could be an assassin, thief, smuggler, conman, private eye, bounty hunter, vigilante, pirate, spy, or any number of other sneaky things.
+This guide is a deep dive into the shadows, giving you everything you need to form your DnD 5e Rogue character.

-It’s important to know what kind of campaign your DM is running so you can plan your Rogue appropriately.
-The class feature Expertise makes Rogues more skilful than any other.
-If wilderness survival, investigation, fiendish traps or courtly intrigue will play a bigger role in your campaign than combat, judicious choice of backgrounds, skill proficiencies and Expertise will make you the match of any other character in the party.
+It’s important to know what kind of campaign your DM is running so you can plan your Rogue’s DnD skills appropriately.
+The class feature Expertise makes Rogues more skillful than any other.
+If wilderness survival, investigation, fiendish traps or courtly intrigue will play a bigger role in your campaign than combat, judicious choice of DnD backgrounds, skill proficiencies, and Expertise will make you the match of any other character in the party.

-But make no mistake: with their deadly Sneak Attack, Rogues can be a linchpin damage dealing character.
-Appearing from the shadows to assassinate a high-value target, such as an enemy healer or spellcaster, is a good strategy for a Rogue to tip the balance of a fight in the party’s favour.
-Rogues are nimble, yet fragile, using skills like Stealth and Acrobatics, and their class feature Cunning Action, to keep themselves out of the line of fire, then manoeuvre into the perfect position to exploit the enemy’s vulnerabilities.
+But make no mistake: with their deadly Sneak Attack, The DnD Rogue 5e class can be a linchpin damage-dealing character.
+Appearing from the shadows to assassinate a high-value target, such as an enemy healer or spellcaster, is a good strategy for a Rogue to tip the balance of a fight in the party’s favor.
+Rogues are nimble, yet fragile, using skills like Stealth and Acrobatics, and their class feature Cunning Action, to keep themselves out of the line of fire, then maneuver into the perfect position to exploit the enemy’s vulnerabilities.

 |Primary ability score||Dexterity, then Intelligence, Charisma or Wisdom|